-The Faroese fleet in the ecoregion consists of 12 large (> 55 m) vessels targeting pelagic species (herring, mackerel, and blue whiting) with pelagic trawl (mainly) or purse seine.
-Two of the vessels freeze the catch on board while the rest use refrigerated sea water (RSW) tanks to bring the catch ashore.
-In addition, a handful of smaller trawlers (35-50 m without RSW tanks) deliver the catch to the larger vessels at sea.
+The Faroese fleet in the ecoregion consists of 12 large (> 55 m length) vessels targeting pelagic species (herring, mackerel, and blue whiting) with pelagic trawl (mainly) or purse seine.
+One of the vessels freeze the catch on board while the rest use RSW tanks to bring the catch ashore.
+In addition, a handful of smaller trawlers (35-50 m length without RSW tanks) deliver the catch (mackerel) to the larger vessels at sea; the number of vessels in this last category has decreased much over the last 5-8 years.
+In the description of fisheries, some Faroese fisheries are mentioned in Subarea 2, but these all take place outside the Norwegian Sea ecoregion.

-- Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2017 Preliminary Catches 2018 ICES, Copenhagen. - Figure 2 Landings (thousand tonnes) from ICES Subarea 2.
-This approximates to the majority of the Norwegian Sea ecoregion in 1950-2018, by (current) country.
-The five countries having the highest landings are shown individually and the remaining countries are aggregated and displayed as "other".
+Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2018 Preliminary Catches 2019 ICES, Copenhagen.

+Figure 2 Landings (thousand tonnes) from ICES Subarea 2.
+This approximates to the majority of the Norwegian Sea ecoregion in 1950-2019, by (current) country.
+The five countries with the highest landings are shown individually and the remaining countries are aggregated and displayed as "other".
 Only a minor part of the cod and haddock catches included in this figure are taken in the Norwegian Sea ecoregion.

-Figure 3ICES Subarea 2.
+Figure 3 ICES Subarea 2.
 Fishing effort (1000 kW days-at-sea) in 2009-2018 for the main countries fishing in the ecoregion.
 There is no data from Norway for 2018.